j03m/fakts/perceptron/perceptron.md

 In our code, biases are initialized to zero.
 This is a common practice and generally works well for small networks like the one we're working with.

 Up next, we'll see how this all comes together in forward propagation.

-Certainly, adding a brief section on activation functions can clarify why a linear function was chosen in this specific example while also briefly touching on other types of activation functions like the sigmoid.

----

 #### A Note on Activation Functions